 No revisions to Rule 210 are proposed.
 Permit evaluation fees will be based on our existing Rule 210 fee structure.
 For fee schedule sources, Schedule A.3 is used.
 For Cost Reimbursement sources (e.g., VAFB, WSPA-represented sources), the existing cost reimbursement accounts will be used.

-For initial permitting of these previously exempted E/S/ engines only, sources that are currently assessed fees on a reimbursable basis may elect to have their permit processing fees done on a fee schedule basis (and sources that are on a fee basis may elect to go on a cost reimbursement basis).
-After initial permit issuance (e.g., permit reevaluations), renewal fees will revert back to the original basis for the stationary source.
-Due to the complexity of the ATCM, no single permit template will be able address all the potential options or potential source-specific requirements.
+For initial permitting of previously exempt E/S engines only, sources that are currently assessed fees on a reimbursable basis may elect to have their permit processing fees done on a fee schedule basis (and sources that are on a fee basis may elect to go on a cost reimbursement basis).
+Permit fees charged after this initial permit issuance (e.g., the permit reevaluation fee), will revert to the original basis for the stationary source.